mlswg/mls-extensions/draft-ietf-mls-extensions.md

 - Binding of information to the GroupContext to confirm group agreement.

-There is also interest in exposing an MLS group to multiple loosely-coordinated components of an application.
+There is also interest in exposing an MLS group to multiple loosely coordinated components of an application.
 To accommodate such cases, the above mechanisms need to be exposed in such a way that the usage of different components do not conflict with each other, or with MLS itself.